 If you have a large empty bucket lying around, you can make your lawn aerator roller.
 First, secure nails in the bucket and fill it up with dirt.
-You can attach a pushing rod on it, and your push lawn aerator is ready.
+You can attach a pushing rod to it, and your push lawn aerator is ready.

 For detailed instruction, check out this guide.

-How to aerate lawn by hand?
+How to aerate the lawn by hand?

 For a small size yard, you can aerate it with a hand.
-You can do it either through hand aerified tool or using a pitchfork or spading fork.
+You can do it either through a hand aerified tool or using a pitchfork or spading fork.